-This statement was recommended by a vote of the ASPAN Board of Directors on April 13, 2013 and approved by a vote of the ASPAN Representative Assembly on April 14, 2013, in Chicago, Illinois.
+This statement was recommended by a vote of the ASPAN Board of Directors on April 13, 2013, and approved by a vote of the ASPAN Representative Assembly on April 14, 2013, in Chicago, Illinois.

-This position statement was updated and revised at the October 2021 virtual meeting of the Standards and Guidelines Strategic Work Team in Cherry Hill, NJ.
+This position statement was updated and revised at the October 2019 meeting of the Standards and Guidelines Strategic Work Team in Dallas, Texas.